-With respect to sequential-to-parallel code transformation, proposals in this field include accULL [19], that receives a sequential code of an algorithm and automatically transforms it to parallel code that can be deployed into GPU devices.
+With respect to sequential-to-parallel code transformation, proposals in this field include accULL [20], that receives a sequential code of an algorithm and automatically transforms it to parallel code that can be deployed into GPU devices.
 Another example of code transformation is Ocelot [6], that works in the opposite way.
 Given a GPU implementation, Ocelot transforms it to sequential code.
 TuCCompi model does not aim to deal with sequential-toparallel code transformation.
-However, both proposals described above and many others can be easily attached to our multilayer model (see Fig. 17).
-Additionally, in order to solve the automatic GPU kernel characterization is also easy to attach a module that analyzes the GPU implementation and connects its output to the Tuning layer.
+However, both proposals described above and many others can be easily attached to our multilayer model (see Fig. 13).
+Additionally, in order to solve the automatic GPU kernel characterization, it is also easy to attach a module that analyzes the GPU implementation and connects its output to the Tuning layer.

-8. Conclusions and future work
+7. Conclusions and future work

 We propose TuCCompi, a multilayer deployment model that helps the programmer to easily obtain flexible and portable programs that automatically detect at run-time the available computational resources and exploits hybrid clusters with heterogeneous devices.
-This model offers to the programmer a transparent and easy mechanism to select the optimal values of GPU configuration parameters just characterizing the nature of his kernels.
+This model offers to the programmer a transparent and easy mechanism to select the optimal values of GPU configuration parameters just characterizing the nature of the kernels.
 Any parallel application that can be devised as a collection of non-dependent tasks working on shared data-structures can be exploited with the current model of TuCCompi.

-The use of the 4th and Tuning layers adds a novel parallel dimension and a new automatic optimization compared with previous works, representing in our test case a performance gain up to the 12% for the GPUs usage.
-Therefore, these new layers turns out to be very important for heterogeneous environments with a high presence of these GPU devices.
+The use of new layers to exploit a concurrent kernel execution in GPUs and optimal parameters adds a novel parallel dimension and a new automatic optimization compared with previous works, representing in our test case a performance gain up to the 12% for the GPUs usage.
+Therefore, these new layers turn out to be very important for heterogeneous environments that include these GPU devices.

-The model is designed to provide a mechanism of plug-ins, in order to easily change: (1) The corresponding algorithms that are wanted to be deployed; (2) The scheduling policies of the task division; and (3) The parameter values for GPUs optimal configurations; without making any change in the model.
-Furthermore, it is easily to attach some research works related with parallel code transformation in order to give a complete tool to the user.
-The use of this model exploits even the less powerful devices of a heterogeneous cluster and correctly scales if more computational units are added to the environment, with a communication overhead less than the one percent of the total execution time.
+The model is designed to provide a mechanism of plug-ins, in order to easily change: (1) The algorithms to be deployed; (2) the scheduling policies of the tasks; and (3) the parameter values for GPUs optimal configurations without making any change in the model.
+Furthermore, it is easy to exploit tools generated by other research works related with parallel code transformation in order to give a complete single programming environment to the user.
+The use of this model exploits even the less powerful devices of a heterogeneous cluster and correctly scales if more computational units are added to the environment, with a communication overhead less than one percent of the total execution time.

-As future work, we plan to include support for TBBs and OpenCL languages into the framework, in order to have a suite of parallel models for each layer.
-In this way, the user will be able to choose the model that better fits the specific problem and heterogeneous environment.
-Other uses for TuCCompi include massively parallel problems such as Bitcoins currency mining, or molecular computations, as well as other kind of parallelizable problems.
+As future work, we plan to devise other uses for TuCCompi, including massively parallel problems such as Bitcoins currency mining or molecular computations, as well as other kind of parallelizable problems.